-Management anticipates that these amendments will be adopted in the Group's consolidated financial statements, also considering Sharia' principles, for the period when they become effective.
+Management anticipates that these amendments will be adopted in the Group's consolidated financial statements for the period when they become effective.
 Management does not expect that the above new standards and amendments will have a significant impact on the Group's financial statements.